Price boosts, odds boosts, enhanced odds or whatever the bookies choose to call them are well worth keeping an eye out

 Step 3: Lay your price boost

 Laying a price boost is pretty straightforward.
-You need to find the matching selection at the exchange and then calculate your lay stake using my Matched Betting Calculator.
-You have a couple of different options depending on how you want to play it.
+You must find the matching selection at the exchange and then calculate your lay stake using my Matched Betting Calculator.
+Depending on how you want to play it, you have a couple of options.

 Your first option is to place a standard lay bet which gives you the same amount of profit whatever happens.
 Your second option is to underlay, which provides you with a larger profit if the price boost wins, and you’ll break even if it doesn’t.

 Standard lay method

-When using the calculator for price boosts, you need to use the ‘Qualifying Bet‘ setting.
-Once you’ve entered your stake and odds, your calculator should look something like this.
+You need to use the ‘Qualifying Bet’ setting when using the calculator for price boosts.
+Once you’ve entered your stake and odds, your calculator should look like this.

 Lay £11.76 against Happy Romance @ 4.30 = Potential liability of £38.80

-The outcomes at the bottom of the calculator above confirm that you’ll make a fixed profit of £1.17 whatever happens!
+The outcomes at the bottom of the calculator above confirm that you’ll make a minimum profit of £1.17, whatever happens!

 The profit may seem small, but that’s a return of 11.7% on your £10 stake, which is pretty good!

 If you feel the profit via the standard lay is too small, you can underlay to give yourself a free shot at a larger potential profit.

-To calculate your underlay stake, you need to select the ‘Advanced‘ toggle at the top of the calculator and click the ‘Underlay‘ tab.
+To calculate your underlay stake, select the ‘Advanced‘ toggle at the top of the calculator and click the ‘Underlay‘ tab.

 Lay £10.53 against Happy Romance @ 4.30 = Potential liability of £34.74

 The outcomes at the bottom of the calculator above show you that by laying the smaller amount of £10.53, you’ll make a profit of £5.26 if Happy Romance wins.
 If Happy Romance doesn’t win, you’ll break even, and there’s no harm done.

-It’s entirely up to you which method you choose to adopt for price boosts.
+It’s entirely up to you which method to adopt for price boosts.
 It depends on whether you want the consistent smaller profits or the less frequent larger returns.